Epic-Nova/Gorgeous-Core/GT-Core-Docs/docs/📝 01 Runtime/✨ 01 Object Variables/GT-C-OV-OV.md

     Constructs a new object variable and registers it within the given registry depending on the parent given.

     ??? tip
-        When you call this function from an object variable that is **not** the Root Object Variable, you can create a hierarchical structure.
+        When you set the parent to an object variable that is **not** the Root Object Variable, you can create a hierarchical structure.
 This allows you to organize and manage your variables in a tree-like fashion.
     </div>

     === "Input"